Wander1ngPanda/game_of_life/README.md

 It needs testing and will likely benefit form refactoring and further separation of concerns.
 UI feels like its doing a lot of heavy lifting that could potentially be done in main or by another class

 ### Features to Add
-- Click and Drag to Select (This has been implemented but it is terrible and needs a rethink.
-However it will do for now)
-- Keep a cout of the generations for each run
+- Keep a count of the generations for each run
 - Allow the control of the grid size while it is open
 - Control the rules of the game
 - COntrol the colours of the layout